zonkyio/ember-web-app/tests/dummy/app/templates/docs/getting-started/overview.md

 ## Targets

-Internally, Web App takes into account four different types of targets for generating the _Web App Manifest_ taking care of including some backward compatibility `meta` tags in order to support as many devices and browsers as possible.
+Internally, Web App takes into account several different types of targets for generating the _Web App Manifest_ taking care of including some backward compatibility `meta` tags in order to support as many devices and browsers as possible.
 These targets are:

 - `manifest` (default target)
 - `android` (to target Android devices)
 - `apple` (to target Apple devices)
 - `ms` (to target Win8/Win10 devices)
+- `favicon` (to target browser favicons)
+- `safari-pinned-tab` (to target Safari Pinned Tab)

 _Not all targets are used for all properties (actually, most properties are not affected by the targets)._